-I’ve been a qualified counsellor for ten years and I’m a registered member of the BACP (British Association of Councilors and Psychotherapists).
-I work with adults (18yrs+) in both short term (solution focused) and long term therapy.
+I’ve been a qualified counsellor for ten years and I’m a registered member of the BACP (British Association of Counsellors and Psychotherapists).
+I work with young people (16yrs+) and adults in both short term (solution focused) and long term therapy.
 I approach my work with warmth and compassion and am experienced in a wide range of issues.

 My background is in TA (Transactional Analysis) and I work relationally, which means that the work we do is collaborative and guided by you to go at your own pace.

-Please contact me via my email and we can exchange notes about what's going on with you decide when we'll meet.
+Please contact me via my email.
 I look forward to hearing from you.

 Training, qualifications & experience

 - Qualified Counsellor specialising in Transactional Analysis (TA),

 - Member of the British Association of Counsellors and Psychotherapists (www.bacp.co.uk) and work to its ethical framework for good practice

 - Bereavement and loss (hospice specialist training and work)

 - Young People/Adolescents (specialist agency training and work)

 - Relationships and couples (training based around Transactional Analysis)